 Home and apartment vacancy rates are 6.4% in Paradise Hills South.
 NeighborhoodScout analysis shows that this rate is lower than 57.4% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Paradise Hills South neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Paradise Hills South neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 40.0% of the households here have four, five, or more cars.
 That is more cars per household than in 98.2% of the neighborhoods in the nation.

 Did you know that the Paradise Hills South neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 26.1% of this neighborhood's residents have Asian ancestry.